Here are the five most important things to know:

 As the numbers above indicate, I’ll only accumulate strain in the WHOOP app if my heart rate goes above 86 beats per minute.
 So if I sit in front of my computer all morning, I might end up with zero strain by noon.

-I think both the Apple and WHOOP approach to gathering and quantifying physical activity are reasonable.
+I think both WHOOP and Apple’s approach to gathering and quantifying physical activity are reasonable.
 But Apple’s is geared more towards the average consumer, whereas WHOOP’s implementation is geared more towards fitness enthusiasts and serious athletes.

 Personally, I don’t care about either health metric because I follow a set workout routine that produces my desired results.
 My wife, on the other hand, is trying to improve her cardiovascular fitness and thus pays more attention to her strain scores as reported by WHOOP.